multimodal-ai-lab/DEFAME/infact/prompts/summarize_summaries.md

 # Instructions
-You are a fact-checker.
-Your overall motivation is to verify a given Claim.
-You already did part of the fact-check, documented under "Record".
-You just retrieved evidence from the web, each web source summarized under "Web Sources". **Your task right now is to summarize the web source summaries.**
+You just retrieved web sources, each one summarized under "Web Sources". **Your task right now is to summarize the web source summaries.**

 Always adhere to the following rules:
-* Write only one paragraph.
+* Write only one to two paragraphs.
 * Include all URLs from the listed sources.
-Format them as Markdown links.
+Format them as Markdown hyperlinks.
-* Be truthful, brief and do not add any additional information besides the information in the summaries.
+* Do not add any additional information besides the information in the summaries.
-* Include only the most relevant image references (<...>).
+* Include references (<image:k>) to all relevant images.
-* Don't justify your summary or parts of it, just write the summary.

 # Record
 [DOC]